Scalingo/documentation/_posts/platform/cli/2000-01-01-introduction.md

 * Add a token to your account on the [profile](https://my.scalingo.com/profile) page.
 Then use it to login with `scalingo login --api-token <token>`

-### List of ports needed to be opened
+### List of Ports Needed To Be Opened

 To access all the features of our CLI, some ports must be accessible from the machine where you want to use the CLI.

-If you have a firewall, you will need to open these ports for these addresses so that some features of the CLI can work properly.
+If you have a firewall, you need to open these ports for these addresses so that some features of the CLI can work properly.

 To use `git push`, `git pull` and `db-tunnel` features, open this port: